Bishopric of Dol de Bretagne

 He founded the monastery of Dol de Bretagne on a hill, next to a well.

-This well was in use until the 19th century; it became redundant, was filled in and fell into oblivion.
+Made redundant, it was filled in and fell into oblivion.

 This corridor linked it to a second well located underneath the Chapelle du Crucifix, formerly know as Chapelle du Puits (well).

 The common belief is that this second well is Samson’s well.

 The monks kept enlarging and improving their monastery until the 12th-13th centuries, when they started building the cathedral.